 · 2018 Female Grom Comp Winner, IFSA athlete Finley Good

 Beginning in October of 2016, I helped the IFSA onboard a new registration platform to accommodate the rapidly swelling demand for event registration amongst our junior athletes.
 Countless hours were spent alongside The Driven to optimize and customize a registration portal for our Freeride events.
 The timeline was short and the deadlines were looming and we were faced with a great deal of challenges in the beginning.
-We had to devise a system that wouldn’t crash in the face of overwhelming demand (our Snowbird Junior Regional event sold out in less than 20 seconds).
+We had to devise a system that wouldn’t crash in the face of overwhelming demand (our Snowbird Junior Regional event sold out in less than 20 seconds online).

 Over the last 2 years, I’ve worked very closely with The Driven’s project manager and their engineering support team in India to deliver a stellar product and registration experience for our coaches and junior athletes.
 I continue to work with the team to implement improvements and customization to the IFSA registration experience and I’m very proud of the huge amount of progress we’ve made.